Games Where You Can Play Optimally with Arena-Independent Finite Memory: Preliminaries

 We sometimes compare words $\word \in \colors^\omega$ with languages $\lang \subseteq \colors^\omega$, by simply identifying word $\word$ to its singleton language $\{\word\}$.

-\textbf{Games.} A \emph{game} is a tuple $\gamefull$ where $\arena$ is an arena and $\pref$ is a preference relation.
+\paragraph{Games} A (deterministic turn-based two-player) \emph{game} is a tuple $\gamefull$ where $\arena$ is an arena and $\pref$ is a preference relation.
 As discussed in Section~\ref{sec:intro}, all the classical objectives from the literature (both qualitative and quantitative) can be expressed in the general framework of preference relations.
+For $i\in\{1,2\}$, a \emph{$\player{i}$'s one-player game} is a game $\gamefull$ such that $\arena$ is a $\player{i}$'s one-player arena.

-\begin{example} There are two prominent ways to formalize game objectives in the literature: through \textit{payoff functions} and through \textit{winning conditions}.
+\begin{exa} There are two prominent ways to formalize game objectives in the literature: through \textit{payoff functions} and through \textit{winning conditions}.
 We take an example of each.

 First, consider (lim inf) \textit{mean-payoff} games~\cite{EM79}.
 In this setting, colors are integers, i.e., $\colors = \mathbb{Z}$, and the goal of $\Pone$ is to create a play $\play$, with $\word = \colhat(\play) = \clr_1\clr_2\ldots{}$, maximizing the following \textit{payoff function}: